 The information contained here is for general guidance purposes only.
 It should not be taken for, nor is it intended as, legal advice.
 We would like to stress that there is no substitute for customers making their own detailed investigations or seeking their own legal advice if they are unsure about the implications of the GDPR on their businesses.

 While we have made every effort to ensure that the information provided herein is correct and up to date, Sage makes no promises as to completeness or accuracy and the information is delivered on an “as is” basis without any warranties, express or implied.

 Sage will not accept any liability for errors or omissions and will not be liable for any damage (including, without limitation, damage for loss of business or loss of profits) arising in contract, tort or otherwise from the use of or reliance on this information or from any action or decisions taken as a result of using this information.

-How are you preparing for the GDPR?
-What have been your biggest challenges with amending your payroll processes?
+What are your biggest challenges with GDPR and your payroll processes?
 Let us know in the comments below.